How to Value a Domain Name OR How to Appraise a Domain Name

-The worth, price or value of a domain name can scope anywhere from couple of dollars to millions of dollars.
+The worth, price or value of a domain name can scope anywhere from a couple of dollars to millions of dollars.
 The real challenge is how to evaluate the actual price of a specific domain name or how to calculate the website worth.
-There are unexpected and sudden news all the time about some companies are paying thousands of dollars for a domain name which is highly relevant to their business and company name.
-The considerable deficiency on the argument of people that don’t think that domains play an important role on the success of websites lies on the supposition that web surfers will bookmark or subscribe to a given website right after visiting it.
+There is unexpected and sudden news all the time that domain names play an important role in the success of online business.
+In the past, some companies paid thousands of dollars for a domain name which is highly relevant to their business and company name.

-There are couple of important things and true techniques for appraising a domain name, you should look at when trying to evaluate and it include:
+There are a couple of important things and true techniques for appraising a domain name, you should look at when trying to evaluate and it includes:

-- The length of the domain, the shorter the domain is, the more it will cost.
-Because when domain name is short, it is easy to spell, remember and descriptive or brand able.
-Your domain should not contain hyphens and numbers and for me it should be with .com extension.
+1- The length of the domain, the shorter the domain is, the more it will cost.
+Because when a domain name is short, it is easy to spell, remember and descriptive or brandable.
+Your domain should not contain hyphens and numbers and for me, it should be with .com extension.

-- One, two or three word domain names are much valuable than the others (Now a days, it is impossible to find a three word domain name with .com or .net extension).
+2- One, two or three-word domain names are much valuable than the others (Nowadays, it is impossible to find a three-word domain name with .com or .net extension).
 So, domains with very few words value the most.

-What we can do to improve domain’s value?
+What can we do to improve the domain’s value?

-Domain names were discover to make it easier for people to access websites, so it’s important that your domain is easily understandable.
+Domain names were discovered to make it easier for people to access websites, so it’s important that your domain is easily understandable.

 Any confusion that your domain causes will negatively impact how much others are willing to shell out.